Herbert Marshall: Theatre

 Following the Armistice, Marshall joined Nigel Playfair's repertory troupe, appearing in Make Believe (December 1918), The Younger Generation (1919) and Abraham Lincoln (1919).
 In 1920, he made his first known appearance opposite Edna Best in Brown Sugar.
 He also appeared in John Ferguson and the Shakespearean plays The Merchant of Venice and As You Like It.
 Marshall recalled "Jacques in As You Like It has given me more pleasure than any part I have played".
 The following year, he toured North America with Australian star Marie Löhr and starred in A Safety Match in London.
 By 1922, Marshall was making regular appearances on both sides of the Atlantic, debuting on Broadway in The Voice from the Minaret and starring in Coward's The Young Idea (with then-wife Maitland) and The Queen Was in the Parlour.
 Among his other successes were Aren't We All?
 (1923), The Pelican (1924–25), Lavender Ladies (1925), Interference (1927–28), S.O.S.
 (1928) and Tomorrow and Tomorrow (1931).
-His greatest hits with Edna Best were the aforementioned Brown Sugar, The Charming People (1925–26), The High Road (1928–29), Michael and Mary (1930), The Swan (1930) and There's Always Juliet (1931–1932).
+His greatest hits with Edna Best were the aforementioned Brown Sugar, These Charming People (1925–26), The High Road (1928–29), Michael and Mary (1930), The Swan (1930) and There's Always Juliet (1931–1932).